mathisgauthey/odoo-dev-env-containers/README.md

 >
 > This optional variable can be used to define another location - like a subdirectory - for the database files.
 The default is /var/lib/postgresql/data.
 If the data volume you're using is a filesystem mountpoint (like with GCE persistent disks), or remote folder that cannot be chowned to the postgres user (like some NFS mounts), or contains folders/files (e.g. lost+found), Postgres initdb requires a subdirectory to be created within the mountpoint to contain the data.

-Note that we used port `5433` for the host and `5432` for the container.
-This is because we want to avoid conflicts with other PostgreSQL instances that might be running on the host, an existing postgreSQL installation on WSL for example.
+Note that we used port `5432` for the host and for the container.
+It might lead to conflict if you have another PostgreSQL instance running on your host.
+You can change the host port to `5433` if this is the case and you want to access your database in your IDE seemlessly.

 ## Odoo Configuration

-We need to specify the database container `db`, the port (`5432` by default with PosgreSQL), the database user and password in the `docker-compose.yml` file.
+We need to specify the database container `db`, the database container port (`5432` by default with PosgreSQL), the database user and password in the `docker-compose.yml` file.

 ```yml
 environment: